Getting started with analysis

 We do this at Delib all the time, we rely on repeatable processes and we save time by writing down how we did something tricky, so that our team mates don't have to spend time doing the same investigations that we had to.

 - If they are not already available, create some useful documents that can be shared around your organisation

 - Produce a consultation analysis guidance booklet, which references the internal tools and resources available to help.
 Widely promote this.

 - Create a standard report template, if you don’t have one already.
-This can help if people without an analytic background will be in charge of reporting on consultations, and they don’t know where to start.
+This can help if people without an analytical background will be in charge of reporting on consultations, and they don’t know where to start.

 Run drop-in sessions or promote online tutorials

 We hope these articles are a useful starting point, but there is plenty more information online: Youtube videos, Microsoft tutorials, etc. For a start, in terms of general best practice, you can have a look at this from the Scottish government.

 Seminars or drop-in sessions can be a great way of passing what you have learned onto colleagues.
 They may even offer to teach you something in return!
 You can promote ‘skills swap’ in your organisation, where people volunteer to teach each other a skill.
 Alternatively, a ‘learning hour’ – where you take out an hour every week for one team member to teach everyone about something they are an expert in – can be both useful and fun, (depending on what your team members’ expertise is in…).